Mythology in France: Christianisation of Brittany

-Frank myth
+Frankish myths

 Pre-Christian Paganism

-The Frank people are a group of Germanic migrants who find their mythological and spiritual origins in pre-Christian Germanic Paganism.
-The Franks invaded the Gallo-Roman land in the 5th century, and became the dominant force in the region of present-day France and Western Germany.
-In 358 CE, Rome was forced to relinquish some of the Gallic land they held, allowing the Franks to expand their territory into the land of Gaul.
+The Franks were a group of Germanic people who found their mythological and spiritual origins in pre-Christian Germanic Paganism.
+They invaded Gaul in the 4th and 5th centuries, and became the dominant force in the region of present-day France and Western Germany.
+In 358 CE, Rome was forced to relinquish some of the land they held in Gaul, allowing the Franks to expand their territory into Gaul.
 By 480 CE, the Franks held firmly to the western part of France.

 Early Frank mythology found its roots in Germanic paganism, and the Franks would have probably worshiped gods from a German pantheon, but may have placed emphasis on the fertility gods.
 The German pantheon is likely to have had three central figures; Thor, the most powerful god who rules the air and sea, Wodan, god of war, and Fricco god of peace.
 The Frankish people probably worshiped the deities of the German pantheon through the construction of altars and practicing of nature-based rituals in forest glens or beside lakes.
 It is believed that the Franks took a deeply tribal approach to religious practice.
 Apart from the most central figures of the German pantheon, some gods borrowed from the Nordic pantheon, or the "Allfadir," a central, all-knowing deity, the many Frankish tribes worshiped separate gods.
 These tribalistic gods were not worshiped or feared outside their tribes.
 Cults of Wodan (sometimes referred to Ođinn), and Cults of Nerthus were common among the central Frankish tribes, while Cults of Yngvi were common among tribes along the North Sea.